Evidence Based

 Managing Epilepsy

-A 2017 case study suggested that the keto diet might help control epileptic symptoms in pregnant women.
-This finding is significant because uncontrolled seizures during pregnancy can pose serious risks to both the mother and the baby, including injury from seizures, preterm labor, and developmental issues for the baby.
+A study in 2017 suggested that the keto diet might help control epileptic symptoms in pregnant women.
+This is significant because uncontrolled seizures during pregnancy can pose serious risks to both the mother and the baby, such as injury from seizures, preterm labor, and developmental issues for the baby.
 It may be worth noting that the baby born to the epileptic mom treated with the keto diet in the case study had congenital deformities of the ears.

 Treating Diabetes